joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 ## At the doctor

-The following morning I felt completely miserable.
+The following morning I felt utterly miserable.
 I somehow managed to take a shower (my last for more than a week as it would turn out), but it was too painful to bend over so I had a hard time drying my legs.
-With some careful gymnastics I managed to put on my pants, but I couldn't put my shoes on so I left in my slippers instead.
+With some careful gymnastics I managed to put on my pants, but I couldn't put my shoes on so I left home in my slippers instead.
 I booked a Lyft and took slow, uncomfortable journey through the heavy San Francisco Monday morning traffic to the hospital.

 When I arrived the nurse took my vitals and then the doctor came to see me.
-I told her that I was having trouble taking deep breaths and had a lot of pain when I bent over or lay on my back or left side.
-She said, "It sounds like you're having trouble breathing!"
+I told her (a few words at a time) that I was having trouble taking deep breaths and had a lot of pain when I bent over or lay on my back or left side.
+She said, "Yes, it does sound like you're having trouble breathing!"
 She listened to my lungs and said that there was definitely an issue with my left lung and there was possibly some fluid in it.
 She sent me to get an X-ray and told me that she was going to call the emergency doctor in the meantime.

 I hobbled on over to the floor with the radiology department to get my X-ray, and after about twenty minutes or so hobbled on back to the original room.
 (I